Visit the Forest

 Headquarters Facilities

-The Andrews Forest's Headquarters facilities, which include apartments, offices, conference hall, and a classroom, are available for year-round use, with a capacity of up to about 80 people.
+The HJA headquarters facilities, which include apartments, offices, conference hall, and a classroom, are available for year-round use, with a capacity of up to about 80 people.
 The facilities are available for a variety of group functions: short courses, workshops, overnight field trips, planning sessions, retreats, etc. While priority is given to publicly-affiliated organizations, use by private organizations is also welcome.
 Priority during summer field season is given to research projects and education groups.
 The winter season is quieter: use for meetings and workshops is welcomed and encouraged.
 Find out more about our Facilities.

 Virtual Visit